e3donline/Slicer-Profiles/README.md

 #### Slicers.

 There are many slicers available.
 However, SuperSlicer is a good alternative to S3D and is a fork of PrusaSlicer.
+SuperSlicer is designed for ToolChangers.

 https://github.com/supermerill/SuperSlicer